Christian McCaffrey: Personal life

 McCaffrey's father, Ed McCaffrey, played college football at Stanford and in the NFL, mostly for the Denver Broncos, from 1991 to 2003.
 His mother, Lisa Sime, played soccer at Stanford.
 His older brother Max played football at Duke University, and then on several NFL teams as a wide receiver.
-His younger brother, Dylan, is a quarterback at Northern Colorado.
-His youngest brother, Luke, is a wide receiver at Rice University.
+His younger brother, Dylan, was a quarterback at Northern Colorado.
+His youngest brother, Luke, is a wide receiver for the Washington Commanders.
 His uncle, Billy McCaffrey, played college basketball at Duke and Vanderbilt University.
-His maternal grandfather is Dave Sime, an Olympic track star.
-In 2018, McCaffrey appeared on a commercial for the NFL, along with Jay Ajayi, Todd Gurley, and DeAndre Hopkins.

-McCaffrey has been in a relationship with Miss Universe 2012 and fashion influencer Olivia Culpo since 2019.
+His maternal grandfather Dave Sime (1936–2016) was a pioneering ophthalmologist and an Olympic sprinter, the silver medalist (photo finish) in the 100 meters in 1960.